Quantcast

 Lately, Angela Simmons has been giving the 'gram something they can feel in her new pics honey, and we are here for it.
 As important as it is to starve your ego, praise from others can be a confidence booster and can serve as a source of motivation.

-Her latest pics have garnered the attention of other celebrities like Romeo Miller and Yo Gotti and reminds us that the thirst is real and we as hardworking beautiful women deserve to hear it sometimes.
+Her latest pics have garnered the attention of other celebrities like Romeo Miller and Yo Gotti and remind us that the thirst is real and we as hardworking beautiful women deserve to hear it sometimes.

 Angela announced yesterday that she is teaming up with her trainer to launch her new fitness program and workout plan, Built Not Bought, on Sunday that will include a blueprint for healthy eating and building your dream body naturally.